Find Affordable College Courses

 $36,010 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend University of Dubuque.
-The school came in at #5 on this year’s Best Value Natural Resources & Conservation Schools in Iowa list.
+You’ll be in good company if you decide to attend University of Dubuque.
+It ranked #5 on our 2023 Best Value Natural Resources & Conservation Schools in Iowa list.
 UD is a small private not-for-profit school located in the city of Dubuque.

 In-state tuition fees for undergraduate students at UD are $36,010 per year.